tsangkafu/COMP4555-3D/README.md

     - Added randomness to the bounce angle/speed of the ball.
     - This Mod adds increased variability and improves the expected behaviour of how the ball should bounce when hitting the paddle at an extreme angle.

-- Background & Background Music (by Daniel Baranowski):
+- Background & Background Music:
 	- Adds a remix of a soundtrack from the Pac-man Theme and a nice-looking logo of the 3 Daniels (3D).
 The music will play in an infinite loop and can be 	muted using an "m" button (thanks to Daniel Yankov and his personal preference).
 	Song credit: Arsenic1987 "Pac-Man Theme (Remix)
 - Custom sounds for score, powerup, bungie